YashdharGandhi/Image-classification-using-DNN-and-CNN-and-Use-of-RNN-to-predict-texts-for-image-captioning/README.md

 #  Deep Learning for Image Recognition and Caption Generation

-## Image Classification using DNN and CNN with RNN-based Image Captioning

 ## Project Overview
 This project implements an end-to-end deep learning pipeline that addresses two main tasks:
 - **Image Classification:** Utilizes Deep Neural Networks (DNN) and Convolutional Neural Networks (CNN) to classify images.